-Your mission as an Ally is to help create a university environment in which LGBTIQ+ students and staff are accepted and able to be open about who they are.
-For example, you are asked to demonstrate solidarity by completing LGBTIQ+ Awareness Training, becoming an active member of the Ally Network, attending events like the annual Pride WA Pride Parade march, wearing an Ally lanyard, or placing rainbow Ally stickers on your stuff.
+Your mission as an Ally is to help create a university environment in which LGBTQIA+ students and staff are accepted and able to be open about who they are.
+For example, you are asked to demonstrate solidarity by completing LGBTQIA+ Awareness Training, becoming an active member of the Ally Network, attending events like the annual Pride WA Pride Parade march, wearing an Ally lanyard, or placing rainbow Ally stickers on your stuff.
 These visible signs of support are simple, fabulous and extremely effective.

 To find out which Curtin staff members are Allies, contact firstname.lastname@example.org.

-LGBTIQ+ Awareness Training
+LGBTQIA+ Awareness Training

 The training has a theoretical base, with historical and local context and understanding of emerging trends.
 The session provides publications, case studies and scenarios to engage conversation and critical thinking around topics covered.